 30 hours

-Independent student work and other obligations:
+Independent work and other obligations:

 60 hours

-Academic obligations
+Academic requirements

-- Active participation in workshops and discussions
+- Actively participate in workshops and discussions

-- Completion of assigned tasks during the program
+- Complete assigned tasks during the program

-Included in the tuition fee
+Included in the fee

-- Certificate of successful completion of the Summer School of Forensic Psychology
+- Certificate of completion

 - Coffee breaks during all teaching days

-- Lunch every day during the program
+- Lunch provided every day

 - Accommodation

-- Travel expenses to and from the venue
+- Travel expenses

 - Additional meals and services not included in the program